ArunVarghese84/Shell-Scripting/README.md

 # Shell-Scripting
-Project and assignments while learing Linux Systems, Shell Scripting
+Project and assignments in Linux Systems, Shell Scripting